 Since its inception in 2004 and deployment across schools, universities and hospitals in the UK, Prevent has been the most controversial policy within the government’s approach to counter-terrorism.
-There Is No Alternative has aimed to open a space for reflection and collaborative processes of research in response to the increasing urgencies surrounding Prevent.
-For the duration of the project, The Showroom has become a site of production, organisation and exchange, taking the visual narratives surrounding Prevent as the point of departure through which to reconsider the policy and the role it plays in society today; its psychological consequences and curtailments of freedom of expression.
+There Is No Alternative aimed to open a space for reflection and collaborative processes of research in response to the increasing urgencies surrounding Prevent.
+For the duration of the project, The Showroom became a site of production, organisation and exchange, taking the visual narratives surrounding Prevent as the point of departure through which to reconsider the policy and the role it plays in society today; its psychological consequences and curtailments of freedom of expression.

 How do zines, as small-circulation, hand-made and self-published work, create spaces of solidarity?
 How can DIY communities collectively counteract stigma?
 What are the histories of zine-making in the context of occupations, resistance and protest movements internationally?

 A selection of Hamja’s zine collection was also available to browse in the space.
 The collection has been built over the past twenty-five years; featuring zines addressing topics from Islamophobia, to race inequality, state crime, policing, prisons and Hillsborough justice.
 Zines that were featured included Khidr Collective, Bradical, OOMK and many more.

 Photocopy, cut up, remix and re-examine the documents in the There Is No Alternative archive to produce your own zines in response to Prevent.

 The aim of the workshop was to open up creative and critical responses to the archive.
 A DIY process of selecting, photocopying, cutting and re-compiling the research documents into new formats as handmade zines offers an opportunity to cut through the content of the core Prevent policy documents, and collage these fragments into new configurations.

 Zines Versus the State a talk by Hamja Ahsan followed by a conversation with Navine G. Khan-Dossos